 Aside from the tax, what else does this law entail?

 Each short-term rental unit is required to be listed on the state's short-term rental registry.
-The process for registration has not been established.
-We will inform our homeowner clients when details become available.
+If you have not yet registered your home, please contact

 Additionally, every homeowner that rents out their property must carry not less than $1 million of liability coverage for each stay unless the hosting platform provides equal or greater coverage.
 Contact your insurance agent to ensure that your homeowners insurance policy is sufficient.